RetroPie/RetroPie-Docs/docs/Cave-Story.md

 ## ROMs

-:warning: You must install the optional "lr-nxengine" package via the RetroPie setup tool, otherwise, Cave Story will not show up in the list of available games.
+**NOTE:** You must install the optional "lr-nxengine" package via the RetroPie setup script, otherwise, Cave Story will not show up in the list of available Ports.

-Create a folder called `CaveStory` in
+After the installation of the `lr-nxengine` package, create a folder called `CaveStory` in
 ```
 /home/pi/RetroPie/roms/ports/
 ```
-Add all of the game files into the CaveStory folder- particularly Doukotsu.exe into
+Add all of the game files into the CaveStory folder - particularly `Doukotsu.exe` - into
 ```
 /home/pi/RetroPie/roms/ports/CaveStory
 ```